Gatekeeper. Guardian. Goaltender. Traffic cop.

 - Toss out a “win” or “lose” mentality.
 After a good negotiation, everyone should walk away with something.

-In the introduction, we mentioned that EA roles have been steadily growing more strategic.
+In the introduction, we mentioned that EA roles have been steadily growing more strategically.
 Keep up with the shifting expectations, and increase your ability to think strategically by building up analytical skills.

-You can leverage a strong analytical skill set in any situation, from handling tricky social scenarios to making far-reaching company budget decisions.
-These skills turn solid employees into indispensable critical thinkers that always seem to have the answers.
+You can leverage a strong analytical skillset in any situation, from handling tricky social scenarios to making far-reaching company budget decisions.
+These skills turn solid employees into indispensable critical thinkers who always seem to have the answers.

 To build more analytical thinking skills, the education experts at Udemy, an online learning platform, recommend a variety of simple steps.
 Here are some adapted takeaways: